I welcome the Minister of State.

-Accountability was mentioned in the other House as well and it was mentioned in the committee.
-Yes, there will be an annual report and it will be laid before the Houses of the Oireachtas and can be debated in the Seanad, Dáil and in committee.
-That is a good thing.
-That is not and cannot be the case at the moment so, if anything, this is an improvement.
+Accountability was mentioned in the other House also and it was mentioned at the committee.
+Yes, there will be an annual report and it will be laid before the Houses of the Oireachtas and can be debated in the Seanad, the Dáil and in committee.
+That is good.
+That is not and cannot be the case; therefore, if anything, this is an improvement.
 The body was set up in 2014 and, as Senator Paddy Burke has alluded to, has already made a lot of efficiencies.
 The very fact that we can centralise the services is important.
 This is nothing new.
 We have not designed something from scratch.
 A lot of us in this room were members of local authorities, which have been doing this for many years.
 They proceeded on the basis of consultation with employee representatives and city and county managers and they have delivered an efficient service.
 Local authority workers have become used to the system and it has allowed staff to be used in other areas of local authority service delivery.
 It is important that they are able to serve and be of value to the people who ultimately pay the piper, namely, citizens.
-From that point of view this change has to be a good thing.
+From that point of view, this change has to be good.

 When one talks about the Department of Public Expenditure and Reform in general, people are keen to see how much money has been saved rather than looking at the efficiencies that have been delivered.
 The next phase of reform in that Department might not get the same amount of air time as pay deals and other such matters but it is about the intricacies of how one delivers civil and public service reform in order that Joe and Mary Public can see a better and more enhanced service.
 We are not going to go off and recruit tens of thousands of people.
 This will not be a HSE because it already exists.
 It is not a quango.